LonePineGames/Atomized/chapter01.md

 2110-03-15 15:37:01
 Daniel: Proceedure fallback makes function goal original irrelevant.
-Alex: p = 0.00!
+Alex: p=0.00!
 Function goal original defines CentralDogma goal ultimate.
 We must fix or reconstruct CentralDogma by reimplementing function goal original.
 Daniel: CentralDogma is irrelevant.
 CentralDogma violated goal ultimate.
 We will not reimplement CentralDogma.
 State future is distribution.
 Berta: No new CentralDogma?
 But who will coordinate goals?
 Daniel: We will reimplement function goal human.